Hinton/langify/README.md

-# Translate
+# Langify

-Kohana-Translate is a module for kohanaphp v3.
+Langify is a module for kohanaphp v3.

 It allows you to import kohana i18n files into a db, have your visitors translating it, and then export it back as i18n files.